Minimal rational graphs admitting a QHD smoothing: Some Graphs Admitting a combinatorial smoothing

 \end{example}

-\begin{remark} We define cluster extension of the graphs $Cl(k,n)$.
-Here, consider an additional set $B$, with $|B|=b$ (which we call the parameter of the extension), and add its points to all existing curves.
-Furthermore add new curves $D_i=\cup A_l\cup \{b_i\}$ (or $\cup A_l\cup B\setminus\{b_i\}$ for $b<0$).
-The construction corresponds to a combinatorial smoothing of a graph, if $b\geq n>1$ with $k>0$, and in all cases if $k<-1$.
+\begin{example} We define cluster extension of the graphs $Cl(k,n)$.
+Here, consider an additional set $B$, with $|B|=b$, and add its points to all existing curves.
+Furthermore add new curves $D_i=\cup A_l\cup \{b_i\}$.
+The construction corresponds to a combinatorial smoothing of a graph, if $b\geq n\geq 2$.